 These cookies are PERFECT!
-They have the perfect crisp on the outside and are so deliciously gooey when they are eaten warm, and then firm up so nicely.
+They have the perfect crisp on the outside and are so deliciously gooey when they are eaten warm, and then firm up so nicely when cooled.
 I actually prefer them the next day if there are any left considering my husband gobbles them up by the dozen – no joke!
 No flatness and crunchiness here.
 And it turns out, a cookie scoop really makes the job go faster.

 The PERFECT Chocolate Chip Cookie